Awesome Color Idioms That Will Improve Your English Fluency

 Meaning: To be in high demand, something that everybody wants.

-Usage: When the iPhone first entered the market it was red hot.
-Shops sold them all quickly and people had to wait to buy their new phones.
+Usage: When iPhones first entered the market, they were red hot.
+Shops sold them all quickly, and people had to wait to buy their new phones.

 “Red tape”